GlobalFishingWatch/map-client/app/src/_map/README.md

 ### `heatmapLayer.interactive`

 Boolean.
-Whether interaction is active on the layer or not
+Whether interaction is active on the layer or not.
+[PARTIALLY IMPLEMENTED] Will not set interactivity per layer individually, just disable all if all are set to false.

+## `heatmapLayer.filters`

+An array of filters.
+Heatmap filters are defined as:
+- `hue`: Will override layer hue if set.
+- `filterValues`: a dictionary in which each key is a filterable field, and values is an array of all possible values (using OR). ie: `filterValues: { category: [5, 6] }`.

 ## `temporalExtent`